36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 1. Enjoy the Paradise Cove Luau

 Learn more about Hawaiian culture and customs at this exciting luau.
-Complimentary pick-up and drop-off at select Waikiki hotels is included, so you don’t have to worry about transportation.
+Complimentary pick-up and drop-off at select Waikiki hotels are included, so you don’t have to worry about transportation.

 Once you arrive at Paradise Cove, you’ll be greeted with a lei, a Mai Tai, and live Hawaiian music.